Step 1: Submit an Application for Certificate of Accreditation as a Pharmacy

 Step 3: Scheduling an Assessment

-Once an application has been approved, a community practice advisor will contact the Designated Manager of the pharmacy to schedule an assessment prior to the proposed opening date.
+Once an application has been approved, a Community Operations Advisor will contact the Designated Manager of the pharmacy to schedule an assessment prior to the proposed opening date.
 Access details of the assessment criteria in the Accreditation Assessment Criteria for Community Pharmacies.

 Step 4: The Assessment

-Issuance of a Certificate of Accreditation is subject to approval of the application and a satisfactory assessment of the pharmacy.
+Issuance of a Certificate of Accreditation is subject to approval of the application, a satisfactory assessment of the pharmacy and successful activation of the pharmacy’s AIMS Pharmapod account.
 For more information on the assessment process, please review the Protecting the Public section of our website.

-Once a community practice advisor has completed their assessment and is satisfied that the operation is safe and the public is protected, notification will be sent to Ontario Drug Benefit (ODB) confirming the pharmacy has been accredited.
+Once a Community Operations Advisor has completed their assessment and is satisfied that the operation is safe and the public is protected, notification will be sent to Ontario Drug Benefit (ODB) confirming the pharmacy has been accredited.
 The pharmacy will then be activated and have a profile on the College’s Find a Pharmacy or Pharmacy Professional tool.

 IMPORTANT NOTE: Ensure all paperwork required by Ontario Drug Benefits has been filed.
 ODB is not open on weekends.
 All new openings must occur on a weekday.